Roll20/roll20-character-sheets/Open Legend Basic by Great Moustache/ReadMe.md

 	- From Feats & From Others so you can increase your total Hit Points
 * Added an example area (place holder) that can be shown/hidden beneath Prescience Attribute
-	- For further development to include changes that feats may have to Attribute Scores/Dice and Other --Place holder for now, will be expanded upon for each Attribute
+	- For further development to include changes that feats may have to Attribute Scores/Dice and Other -Place holder for now, will be expanded upon for each Attribute

 ### 1.0.0
 * SHEET READY for mass consumption